Afrrcyn/compYear2/visualComputing/Polygons and Pixels.md

 - A model can be made up of Object(s)
 	- Each Object is made up of Surface(s)
 		- Each Surface is made up of Polygon(s)
-			- Each Polygon is made up of Edges/Vertices
+			- Each Polygon is made up of Edge(s)
+						   - Each Edge is made up of pairs of Vertices

 General Polygon Mesh:
 - Made up of Surfaces and Polygons and Edges... but we want to have some sort of generalised way of representing general shaped objects and to do that we need: